Ahmed-Elsayed95/High-resolution-AI-Data-Center-Training-Workloads-Dataset/README.md

 This dataset provides high-resolution, sub-second measurements of various AI training workloads executed on both single and multi-GPU nodes.
 It includes 32 training sessions performed on high-performance NVIDIA H100 and B200 8-GPU systems, as well as 40 sessions conducted on consumer-grade NVIDIA GeForce RTX 3060 GPUs.
 In total, the dataset comprises over 1.8 million samples, capturing detailed system-level metrics across diverse AI applications.

 The figure below illustrates the overall scope of the AI training workload dataset, which is structured around three principal aspects: (1) platform and deployment scale, (2) applications and training objectives, and (3) AI architectures and hyperparameters.
 The experiments were designed based on these aspects to provide an accurate representation of AI training workloads across diverse computational environments.
+Each session provides a 15-minute time-series recording, sampled at 100 ms in the single-machine setup and 20 ms in the multi-GPU node environment.

 <img width="1306" height="612" alt="Study Scope" src="https://github.com/user-attachments/assets/9d36238a-b8a4-41de-bbc6-5432ea06a4c0" />